Table of Contents

 - What is PayPal?

 - Acquisitions made by PayPal

 For anyone interested in knowing what PayPal is, it is important you get the right answer.
 PayPal is an online service that enables its users to send money, pay for purchased products and services, and of course, accept payments.
 In simple terms, PayPal is like an online bank, with an option of sending money to people in other countries in various currencies used internationally.
 As of 2019, PayPal allows users to hold funds and transact in 25 currencies all over the world.
 Even better, a PayPal account holder can set currency conversion option in the settings for their convenience.

 An American company, PayPal operates globally offering an electronic alternative to traditional paper ways such as money orders and checks.
-By charging a fee in exchange for services, PayPal runs a payment processor for vendors and auctions online as well as many other commercial users.
+By charging a fee in exchange for services, PayPal runs a payment processor for vendors and p auctions online as well as many other commercial users.
 These also include individuals who want to use or get money from both local and international partners.

 PayPal users can:

 - Transfer money from their PayPal account to their bank accounts and vice versa